rhysd/actionlint/docs/checks.md

 [shellcheck][] is a famous linter for ShellScript. actionlint runs shellcheck for scripts at `run:` step in a workflow.
 For installing shellcheck, see [the official installation document][shellcheck-install].

 actionlint detects which shell is used to run the scripts following [the documentation][shell-doc].
-On Linux or macOS, the default shell is `bash` and on Windows it is `pwsh`.
+On Linux or macOS the default shell is `bash`, and on Windows it is `pwsh`.
 Shell can be configured by `shell:` configuration at a workflow level or job level.
 Each step can configure shell to run scripts by `shell:`.

 In the above example output, `SC2086:info:1:6:` means that shellcheck reported SC2086 rule violation and the location is at